Precision Touch Design

 Every piano player, professional or amateur, is familiar with the phenomenon that each piano or grand piano sounds and plays differently.
 There is an extensive range of grand piano makers on offer and yet you may find it difficult to find one that has everything you are looking for.

 Every grand piano has an action consisting of wooden, metal and felted parts.
 Parts that between them differ in weight when weighed on a scale.
 Graphically mapped, the weight differences gain significance, you see exactly why a grand piano sounds differently in certain areas than in other areas.
 This has a significant outcome for the tone of the instrument and an uneven touch for the pianist playing the instrument.
 Certain areas and tones are to be struck harder than others, making the pianist work harder.
-These past decades, Precision Touch Design taken the trouble to map out everything concerning the performance of grand piano actions in relation to weight & ratio.
+These past decades, Precision Touch Design has taken the trouble to map out everything concerning the performance of grand piano actions in relation to weight & ratio.